 Hello to first (and second) time folks!

 Welcome to the Unitarian Universalist Fellowship!
-We’ve been around Fayetteville since the late 50’s, and have been a leading voice for liberal religion in this region ever since!
+We’ve been in Fayetteville since the late 50’s, and have been a leading voice for liberal religion and social justice in this region ever since!
 The following information is about what to expect on a Sunday, and how to get to UUFF.

-To start here’s a quick schedule: 10AM Adult Religious Exploration and Meditation classes start and Nursery/childcare is open.
-11AM our Sunday service begins with children sung to RE class at 11:20, or staying for the service depending on the program.
+To start here’s a quick schedule: 10AM Adult Religious Exploration and Meditation classes start, Children’s Religious Exploration starts, and Nursery/childcare is open.
+Our main service begins at 11AM..
 At 12PM we have coffee and conversation!